Ryuuhou/AHKanColle/README.md

 //Name of the browser window/viewer that the script should script on.
 Background=1
 //Script attempts to click without losing focus from other windows.
 When set to 0, clicks are no longer done in background.
 May fix issues with certain viewers.
+Class=0
+//When set to class name, i.e. Internet Explorer_Server1, the script will click directly on the class rather than the window.
+May fix issues with certain applications.
+This setting is ignored if Background=0
 DisableCriticalCheck=0
 //When set to 1, AHKCSortie will not check for critical damage ONLY when "Start" is pressed.
 Sorties triggered by the interval will ALWAYS be checked.
 DisableResupply=0